constellation-daq/Constellation/cxx/satellites/Caribou/README.md

   The key `adc_signal` and `adc_frequency` can be used to sample the slow ADC on the Carboard in regular intervals.
 Here, `adc_signal` is the name of the ADC input channel as assigned via the Peary periphery for the given device, and `adc_frequency` is the number of frames read from the device after which a new sampling is attempted, the default is 1000.
 If no `adc_signal` is set, no ADC reading is attempted.

   The key `number_of_frames` allows buffering of multiple Caribou device frames into a single Constellation data message.
 If set to a value larger than `1`, frames are first buffered and upon reaching the desired buffer depth, they are collectively sent.
 A value of, for example, `number_of_frames = 100` would therefore result in one message being sent every 100 frames read from the device.
 This message would contain 100 frames with the individual data blocks.
 This can be used to reduce the number of packets sent via the network and to better make use of available bandwidth.

+* **Reconfiguration**: Any register returned by the device by `list_registers()` or memory registers from `list_memories()` can be updated during reconfiguration.
+The satellite attempts to read any of these values from the provided reconfiguration config and, if successful, updates the device.

 * **Start / Stop**: During start and stop, the corresponding Peary device functions `daqStart()` and `daqStop()` are called.